tkompare/chicagoflushots/README.md

 BITS AND BYTES
 ==============
 Chicago Flu Shots events data are maintained and published to a Google Fusion Table by CDPH.
 This code uses the Google Maps API to retrieve those events.
+We use Google Fusion Tables because it is easy to update on demand and there is no administrative overhead and delay as there is with the City of Chicago Data Portal.
+Using a Google Fusion Table also make this code more usable by other who do not use the same data platform as the City of Chicago.

 The Fusion Table:
 -----------------